hicommonwealth/commonwealth/wiki/Devnet.md

-_Certified fresh by Mark Hedelberg 230727._
+_Authored by Mark Hedelberg 230727._

 To develop and test new features for different chains, we use containerized testnet deployments (AKA devnets).